Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

     - 100% test coverage of all routes
     - A conventional UI using Bootstrap 4
     - Pushed live to Heroku
+    - AJAX requests for POST/PUT/DELETE requests - Server-side rendering for GET requests
+    - No jQuery :D
     - Use an external API (optional)

 ## Evaluation